Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Discussion and Outlook

-where $\nu \in \DM[R^{\otimes n} \otimes A^{\otimes n}]$ is any joint input state, this would be a very significant step towards proving the strong converse for quantum channel discrimination.
+where $\nu \in \DM[R^{\otimes n} \otimes A^{\otimes n}]$ is the optimal joint input state, this would be a very significant step towards proving the strong converse for quantum channel discrimination.
 Conversely, examples where this scales faster than linearly in $n$ are quite likely to lend themselves to counterexamples for the strong converse property.
-We are not aware of any such examples: we leave this question open for further investigation.
+We are not aware of any such examples: we leave this question open for further studies.

-Finally, we believe that it should be possible to generalize our result to the infinite dimensional setting with only minor modifications.
-This requires quite a bit of care to ensure that all of the previous results we employ also hold in infinite dimensions.
-However, all proofs performed explicitly in this paper generalize with minor modifications.
+Finally, we believe that it should be possible to generalize our result to the infinite-dimensional setting with only minor modifications, which we also leave open to future investigations.